 Policies Governing Established Funds

-The SOT shall maintain a minimum of 75% and not to exceed 150% of its annual operating budget in reserves in short- and long-term investment vehicles.
+The Reserve: The SOT shall maintain a minimum of 75% and not to exceed 150% of its annual operating budget in reserves in short- and long-term investment vehicles.
 The Reserve shall be invested according to the SOT investment policy.
 The objective of the Short-Term Reserve is to preserve principal and generate current interest income.
-The return objective of the Long Term Reserve is to exceed inflation by 4% (CPI+4%) on average (for example over a full market cycle).
+The return objective of the Long-Term Reserve is to exceed inflation by 4% (CPI+4%) on average (for example over a full market cycle).
 A percentage of the trailing 3-year average of short- and long-term reserves may be moved to the operating budget annually to support “Emerging Initiatives.”
-Emerging initiatives are activities that will advance the goals of the society and are of specifically defined, finite duration (not to exceed 3 years); this does not include long-term recurring expenditures.
+Emerging initiatives are activities that will advance the goals of the society and are of a defined, finite duration (not to exceed 3 years); this does not include long-term recurring expenditures.
 The percentage shall be determined annually by the Finance Committee.
 Reserve funds may be transferred to the Supportive Fund or other semi-restricted funds.
 Transfer of funds shall be made with approval of the Finance Committee and Council.